lapy/xiaozhi-esp32-server/main/README.md

     *   **Spring MVC:** Module in the Spring framework for building web applications and RESTful APIs.
     *   **MyBatis-Plus:** An ORM (Object-Relational Mapping) framework that enhances MyBatis functionality.
 It simplifies database operations, provides powerful CRUD (Create, Read, Update, Delete) functionality, conditional constructors, code generators, etc., and integrates well with Spring Boot.
     *   **MySQL:** As the main backend relational database, used for storing all management data and configuration information that need to be persisted.
-    *   **Druid (Alibaba Druid):** A powerful JDBC connection pool implementation that provides rich monitoring capabilities and excellent performance for efficient database connection management.
+    *   **Druid:** A powerful JDBC connection pool implementation that provides rich monitoring capabilities and excellent performance for efficient database connection management.
     *   **Redis (through Spring Data Redis):** A high-performance in-memory data structure store, commonly used for implementing data caching (such as caching hot configuration data, user session information) to significantly improve API response speed.
     *   **Apache Shiro:** A mature and easy-to-use Java security framework responsible for handling application authentication (user identity verification) and authorization (API access permission control) requirements.
     *   **Liquibase:** An open-source tool for tracking, managing, and applying database schema changes.
 It allows developers to define and version database structure changes in a database-independent way.